 While fundraising events have largely been held in person in previous years, virtual solutions have recently become more common.
 Hosting events online provides convenience and ease for everyone involved.
 Donors can participate regardless of their physical location, meaning your nonprofit can engage a larger audience with fewer additional costs.

 Virtual fundraising events that pair well with the excitement of Giving Tuesday include:

 - Silent charity auctions

-- Themed parties
+- Viewing parties

-Selling branded merchandise is a great way to help your organization boost funds on #GivingTuesday.
-Donors are much more likely to donate if it means receiving an item in return.
-Plus, having a t-shirt or mug with your nonprofit’s logo means that your supporters are actively promoting your campaign whenever they use that item.
+Selling branded merchandise is a great way to help your organization boost funds on Giving Tuesday.
+In fact, studies show that donors are more likely to give if it means receiving an item in return.
+Plus, having a t-shirt or mug with your nonprofit’s logo means that your supporters are actively promoting your mission when they use that item.

 Here’s how it works: